kittykatattack/learningPixi/README.md

 ![Grouping sprites](/examples/images/screenshots/19.png)

 You can now treat the `animals` group as a single unit.
-You can think of a `DisplayObjectContainer` as a special kind of sprite that doesn’t have a texture.
+You can think of a `Container` as a special kind of sprite that doesn’t have a texture.

 If you need a list of all the child sprites that `animals` contains, use its `children` array to find out.
 ```
 console.log(animals.chidren}
-//Displays: [Sprite, Sprite, Sprite]
+//Displays: Array [Object, Object, Object]
 ```
 This tells you that `animals` has three sprites as children.